utdata/icj-setting-up/macintosh-01.md

 export BASH_SILENCE_DEPRECATION_WARNING=1
 ```

-- Close and restart your terminal to take the new settings.
+- Close and restart your Terminal program to load the new settings.

 In addition to adding some commands to help you with git, we also added something to shorten your terminal prompt.
 We also added a command to stop asking you to change to zsh.